-It's the middle of the night and you're wide awake.
-You need to be rested for your big day at work tomorrow.
+You get up in the middle of the night and you're wide awake.
+You need rest for your big day at work or school.
 What can you do to get back to sleep?

 1. Get Out of Bed

-When you feel sleepy, go back to bed.
+When you feel sleepy again, go back to bed.

 2. Don't Stare at the Clock

 Visualization.
-This is a type of meditation.
-It helps you distance yourself from stress by imagining the sights, sounds, and scents of a peaceful place.
+It's a type of meditation that helps you distance yourself from stress by imagining the sights, sounds, and scents of a peaceful place.

 Progressive muscle relaxation.
-It involves alternately tensing and relaxing muscles throughout your body, starting with your feet and working your way up.
+First tense your muscles, then relax them.
+Do this over and over throughout your body, starting with your feet and working your way up.

-You can learn these techniques by taking classes or using self-guided books or videos.
-You can also learn these methods from online videos or articles.
+To learn more about these and other techniques, take a class or use self-guided books or videos.
+You can also check out online videos or articles.

 5. Try Biofeedback

-This advanced technique requires special equipment and training from a specialist.
-But it can help you learn ways to control your own levels of tension.
+This mind-body technique requires equipment and training from a specialist.
+It can help you learn ways to control your tension levels.

-Once mastered, biofeedback training can help you get back to sleep.
+Once you master it, biofeedback can help you get back to sleep.

 6. Keep a Sleep Diary